 So what’s the plan?
 Well, on some levels nothing’s changed.
 I still have my original plans.
 I’m not leaving this continent until I’m fluent in Spanish, have been to a real electronic music festival and have done Ayahuasca.
 I made myself that promise pretty much as soon as I realized that I was on my own after my breakup.
 I’ve achieved none of those, though I’ve gotten close to 2 of them.
 Fluency, it appears, especially at 41, is considerably more difficult and complicated than I expected.
 Every step I take towards it, leads to the realization of how far I am from it.
 Can I express myself?
 Sure, to a certain extent, with tons of mistakes, but it’s still not what I consider to be fluency, which to me is to be able to express political, philosophical, and scientific themes in a coherent manner, even if there are mistakes made.
 I can do some of that but not all.
 As for a festival, well I’ve gotten close, but no, not quite what I envisioned and in terms of Ayahuasca, well that one is a binary equation and clearly the answer is no. So… before I go anywhere else I’m going to achieve those 3 goals, and I’ll likely throw in some subordinate ones, like salsa and others, but those 3 are what in politics are called red lines.

-I know there are going to be tough times, and I’m looking forward to them now more than ever because, now, more that ever, I feel a renewed confidence in the fact that there’s always something waiting for you on the other side.
-I always believed it but I never quite went through it and I always had my doubts, but now, on my way back up to being who I want to be, I feel it with a renewed intensity and faith.
+I know there are going to be tough times, and I’m looking forward to them now more than ever because now, I feel a renewed confidence in the fact that there’s always something waiting for you on the other side.
+I always believed it but I never quite went through it in the way that I have recently and I always had my doubts.
+Now, on my way back up to being who I want to be, I feel it with a renewed intensity and faith.

 Yaya, no one cares.
 One thing I’ve learned, sadly but rightfully, is so few really care.
 No matter who you think you are, how appreciated, how special, how interesting you might think you are, so few really care.
 So few are real friends, and while I always knew that intellectually, emotionally recognizing that has completely changed the game.
 And for that, I’m grateful and contrary to what I might have expected, I’m lighter for it.
 Triage is a necessary process and one I’ve always been reluctant to undertake but having done that, I am in a better position to take advantage of what’s real and healthy.
+I know that sounds dark and spiteful.
+I am fully aware of how the words I spray onto these pages may appear from the outside.
+I’m really trying to censor less and flow more, and it may resonate negatively, but that’s really not the case.
 But before I go, I just want to thank those of you out there who may or may not read this, who were a part of my education.
 I won’t name names, but through some of your warmth and acceptance, your inflexibility and your anger, your indifference or faith, I am coming out of one of the darkest periods of my life with a new sense of purpose and clarity.
 Each of you who has contributed to the wide range of emotions that resonated with me in 2016 have led to something greater, more powerful, more hopeful and more clear for me and I cannot express in words how grateful I am.
 I can only say that you have and are driving me to seek what I believe is mine to grasp with a renewed sense of motivation and potential.
 Thank you, from the bottom of my heart.